bcace/bcace.github.io/tay.md

 So far I only had the chance to run simulations on my ThinkPad T480 with the i5-8250U processor (4 physical and 8 logical processors, base frequency 1.6 Ghz, max. frequency 3.4 GHz (Turbo Boost)) and UHD Graphics 620 (I used Intel's OpenCL SDK for GPU simulations).
 GPU results are just there to verify that the system works correctly, with consistent simulation results, even when switching between CPU and GPU strucures during simulation runs.

+Most results are for uniform distribution of agents moving in random directions inside a fixed cube.
+Currently the only other distribution is one-clump: 80% of agents uniformly distributed and 20% clumped inside a cube whose side is 5% of the entire space cube's side length.

 > Note that the following run-times are not the fastest I can get on my machine.
 I disabled Turbo Boost to get more consistent results, but with it enabled (which is the default) I get 1.5 - 2 times better run-times.

 **Agents**|10000